MirrorFly/White-Label-AI-Chatbot/README.md

-This README provides a comprehensive guide to building and integrating a custom AI Chat Agent using the **MirrorFly AI-RAG** platform.

----

 # MirrorFly AI Chat Agent Integration

-Build and integrate fully customizable AI Chat agents for the web using the MirrorFly AI-RAG dashboard and SDK.
-This solution supports real-time audio streaming, external knowledge base training (RAG), and a no-code workflow builder.
+Build a custom AI chat agent, and integrate it to any platform using the MirrorFly AI-RAG Dashboard, workflow builder and SDK.
+This white-label AI chatbot solution supports real-time messaging, external knowledge base training (RAG), and SDK documentation.

 ## 🚀 Overview

 The implementation is divided into two primary phases:

-1. **Agent Creation:** Configuring the agent's personality, training it with datasets, and designing conversational flows in the MirrorFly dashboard.
+1. **Agent Creation:** Configuring the chat agent’s personality, uploading and training it with datasets, and designing conversation structure using the workflow builder.

-2. **Agent Integration:** Embedding the agent into your web application using the MirrorFly AI SDK.
+2. **Agent Integration:** Embedding the chatbot into your web app using the MirrorFly AI SDK.